awawa-dev/HyperHDR/README.md

 - User interface upgraded to modern standards (Bootstrap 5)
 - Improved LUT table for SDR(yuv) and HDR video streams :new:
 - Support for CEC (turn ON/OFF grabbers, remote keys to command HDR tone mapping)
 - Support for my new [HyperSPI](https://github.com/awawa-dev/HyperSPI) project for Rpi.
-Fastest possible cable solution for almost every generic ESP8266/ESP32 LED driver :new:
+Fastest possible cable solution for almost every generic ESP8266/ESP32 LED driver
 - Fork of WLED with USB serial port AWA protocol at @2000000 speed for ESP32 & ESP8266 and almost all types of LED strips: [HyperSerialWLED](https://github.com/awawa-dev/HyperSerialWLED)
 - Support for WS821x RGB, SK6812 RGBW, APA102 like LED strips using USB serial port AWA protocol for ESP8266 at @2000000 baud with data integrity check: [HyperSerialEsp8266](https://github.com/awawa-dev/HyperSerialEsp8266)
 - Support for WS821x RGB, SK6812 RGBW, APA102 like LED strips using USB serial port AWA protocol for ESP32 at @2000000 baud with data integrity check: [HyperSerialESP32](https://github.com/awawa-dev/HyperSerialESP32)